Course summary

 - You will be taught by staff who are part of a proud tradition of critical scholarship in criminology and criminal justice, who address issues of crime through power and inequality, and are led by principles of social and racial justice.

-- We are home to the Institute for Crime and Justice Policy Research.
-Its director, Professor Jessica Jacobson, leads a team of outstanding researchers.
-Academics and researchers at ICPR bring a wealth of knowledge to this Master's course, leading compulsory and specialist modules and providing research project supervision.
+- We are home to the Institute for Crime and Justice Policy Research whose outstanding team of academics and researchers bring a wealth of knowledge to this Master's course.

-- Students can attend specialist research seminars, such as the Criminology Seminar Series and the Race and Justice Seminar Series, which feature national and international scholars speaking to current issues and groundbreaking interdisciplinary research.
+- Students can attend specialist research seminars, such as the Criminology Seminar Series, which feature national and international scholars speaking on current issues and groundbreaking interdisciplinary research.

 - legal practitioners